Drugmaker Valeant to feel sting of closing controversial pharmacy

 Pearson took over at Valeant back in 2008 after working as a pharmaceutical industry consultant at McKinsey & Co.
 He drove up Valeant's revenue sevenfold via a quick succession of takeovers, including those of Salix Pharmaceuticals and Bausch + Lomb.

-The run of acquisitions, however, has left the company with a long-term debt load of more than $30 billion (£19.85 billion).
+The run of acquisitions, however, has left the company with a long-term debt load of more than $30 billion.

 Valeant said it has no significant debts maturing until 2018 and has significant cash flow, most of which will go next year to reducing debt.
 Valeant's deleveraging focus is positive, said credit rating service Moody's.